 On 9 October 1946, Birgit made her opera debut at the Royal Swedish Opera in Stockholm in the role of Agathe in Carl Maria von Weber’s Der Freischütz.
-It was a sudden replacement with only three days notice.
+It was an unexpected replacement with only three days notice.
 To learn an entire part in three days was not easy but Birgit had a talent for learning, with absolute pitch and a good visual memory.
 Despite her nervousness, little time for preparation and lack of encouragement from the conductor, she received brilliant reviews.

 “It was well advised to allow the young singer Birgit Nilsson from Scania to make her debut as Agathe in Der Freischütz on Wednesday … Birgit Nilsson performed with an assurance and artistic balance one does not expect of a debutante.
 She has a fresh Nordic resonance, a clear top and a fine mezzo timbre in the low voice indicating a dramatic soprano.
 It is not often that a beautiful voice is accompanied by intelligence but such depth of expression and musical phrasing such as Birgit Nilsson’s must come from within; it cannot be learned.” – Ingmar Bengtsson, Svenska Dagbladet, October 10, 1946.

 Irrespective of critical acclaim, the head of the Opera was still not convinced of Birgit’s talent.
 She performed Agathe just three times before the original singer returned and it took another year before she was given a second chance.

-In October 1947, Birgit was once again asked to jump in on short notice at the Swedish Royal Opera.
-They had received a cancellation for the role of Lady Macbeth in Verdi’s opera Macbeth.
-Inga Sundström had first been contracted for the part, but when she became ill five weeks before the opening, they were without a soloist.
-Director Hans Busch invited Birgit to audition and was enthusiastic.
+In October 1947, Birgit was once again asked to replace an ailing singer on short notice as Lady Macbeth, on the invitation of conductor, Hans Busch.
 The performance was a success and received brilliant reviews. ”It was a fine role, this Lady, and I longed for every performance like a child does for Christmas”, said Birgit.
 Lady Macbeth became Birgit Nilsson’s breakthrough.

 The Royal Swedish Opera